robertknight/babel-plugin-mockable-imports/README.md

 ### Dynamic imports

-There is currently no support for dynamic imports, either using `import()` to obtain a promise for a module, or calling `require` anywhere other than at the top level of a module.
+There is currently no support for dynamic imports using `import()`.

 ## Troubleshooting